-The news is overwhelming, and for people living with a mental health condition, this time brings greater uncertainty.
+For people living with a mental health condition, this time has brought greater uncertainty.
 The Centers for Disease Control and Prevention released data in August that 40% of participants reported experiencing at least one behavioral health condition or mental health symptom.
-Nearly 31% reported feeling depressed or anxious and 26% had trauma or stressor related disorder associated with the pandemic.
+Nearly 31% reported feeling depressed or anxious and 26% had trauma or stressor-related disorder associated with the pandemic.

 Yet, with the coronavirus still prevalent in much of the country, it is a difficult time to get help.
 You might be wondering: What is teletherapy?
 What does one do in a crisis now?
 What happens if people can’t see their friends and family?
 These feelings should be expected and experts want people to reach out for help when needed.